joneubank/adventofcode/README.md

 ### Day 12
 JSON format input, recursively loop through object to sum all numbers that are found.
 Part 2 involves checking for specific values to filter objects from being added to the total.

+### Day 13
+Another permutations puzzle.
+Test all the arrangements and find the max sum.